gitToki/gitToki/Readme.md

 - **C++ Software Engineer**
 - **Software engineer**     (React and Nodejs)

-Currently, I'm focused on becoming a highly skilled **Solidity Developer** to contribute meaningfully to the growing blockchain ecosystem.
+Currently, I'm focused on becoming a highly skilled **Smart Contract Engineer** to contribute meaningfully to the growing blockchain ecosystem.

 ## What Drives Me